Data Source Configuration Wizard

 Choosing Add New Data Source from the Data Sources Window.

-Depending on the selected data source type (database, Web service, or object) the wizard will begin on any one of several pages in the wizard.
+The wizard will begin by opening any one of several pages.
 For information about a specific page, select from the following list:

 Select the type of data source to create from the available options listed on the Choose a Data Source Type page.
-Currently supported data source types include databases, Web services, and objects.
-The result of running the wizard is determined by the type of data source selected.
+Currently supported data source types include databases, services, and objects.
+The type of data source that you select determines which data objects are created in your project.

 Data source type